A Modified Orthogonal Matching Pursuit for Construction of Sparse Probabilistic Boolean Networks: Introduction

 \subsection{Construction of probabilistic Boolean network}

 The inverse problem of constructing a PBN aims to identify all the constituent BNs and corresponding selection probabilities such that the constructed PBN has the prescribed transition probability matrix.
 Suppose a PBN consists of $N$ possible constituent BNs with the transition probability matrices $\{A_j\}_{j=1}^N$.
-The inverse problem of constructing a PBN aims to find the probability distribution vector $\bx=(x_1,\ldots, x_N)^T$ from the prescribed transition probability matrix $P$ and the constituent BN matrices $\{A_j\}_{j=1}^N$ such that \BE P=\sum_{j=1}^{N}x_jA_j, \quad \bfe^T \bx=1, \quad \bx\ge {\bf 0}, \EE where $\bfe$ is a vector of an appropriate dimension whose entries are all ones and for any two vectors $\bff,\bg\in\RN$, $\bg\ge\bff$ means that $g_j\ge f_j$ for $j=1,\ldots,N$.
-In general, the matrix $P$ is sparse in the sense that each column of $P$ has at most $r$ nonzero entries.
-Therefore, the constructed PBN should consist of at most $r^{2^n}$ possible constituent BNs.
-Thus, the problem size is very large.
+The inverse problem of constructing a PBN aims to find the probability distribution vector $\bx=(x_1,\ldots, x_N)^T$ from the prescribed transition probability matrix $P$ and the constituent BN matrices $\{A_j\}_{j=1}^N$ such that \BE P=\sum_{j=1}^{N}x_jA_j, \quad \bfo^T \bx=1, \quad \bx\ge {\bf 0}, \EE where $\bfo$ is a column vector of an appropriate dimension whose entries are all ones and for any two vectors $\bff,\bg\in\RN$, $\bg\ge\bff$ means that $g_j\ge f_j$ for $j=1,\ldots,N$.